expyriment/expyriment-android-runtime/README.md

 The application will look for any Expyriment script in a directory called ‘expyriment’ or its subdirectories, located at the root level of either storage device under ‘mnt’ (i.e. the internal or external SD card).
 E.g.:
 `/mnt/sdcard0/expyriment/`, `/mnt/extSdCard/expyriment/`.

-An Expyriment script must contain the following keyword strings: `expyriment`, `initialize(`, `start(`.
+An Expyriment script must contain the following keyword strings: `expyriment` and `initialize(`.
 The filename has to end with the suffix `.py`.
 Filenames starting with an underscore (`_`) will be ignored.